rutherfordcraze/rutherfordcraze.github.io/collections/_recipes/worcestershire sauce.md

 ---
 Authentically, Worcestershire sauce is made with fermented anchovies; this version tastes similar (I think a little better, since it’s less vinegar-forward), but it’s also vegan.

-This recipe makes about 1L, which will probably last you about a decade.
+This recipe makes about a litre, which will probably last you about a decade.
 Since it’s mostly vinegar, it should keep for about the same length of time.

 ## Ingredients